rutgerstorm/Programmeerproject/README.md

 ![Figure 1](/Images/worldmap.png "Worldmap")

 2. Barchart which visualises the total emission per region.
 Divided in Africa, Developing America, Centrally planned Asia,             Centrally planned Europe, Far East, Middle East, North America, Oceania & Western Europe.
-The barchart below contains different regions but the unit on the x-axis is in years and the barchart is more a stacked chart.
+The barchart below contains different regions but the unit on the x-axis is in years and the barchart is more like a stacked chart rather than a barchart.
 In my barchart, every region has it's own bar (x-axis) and the y-axis shows the amount of CO2 emission.

 ![Figure 1](/Images/barchart.png "Barchart")